browserbase/stagehand/README.md

   // The `extract()` method allows to provide high level instructions
   //  to retrieve structured data (with a schema built with zod) const guess = await stagehand.extract({
-    instruction: "extract the last guess",
+    instruction: "extract the five letter guess at the bottom",
     schema: z.object({
       guess: z.string().describe("the raw guess").nullable(),
       description: z